 - Remind the Navajo Nation and the Interior Secretary of their duty to work with the Navajo to protect and preserve the Grand Canyon as the 1975 Grand Canyon Enlargement Act required.

-You can contact the Navajo Nation by e-mail here: email@example.com
+RRFW asked that the interested public from around the world contact the Navajo Nation by e-mail here: firstname.lastname@example.org

 Or in writing, mailed to: